plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 - **(a)** define, amend, or remove its own Roles; and
 - **(b)** define, amend, or remove its own Policies; and
-- **(c)** move its own Roles or Policies into a Sub-Circle or any Sub-Circle thereof, but only if they enact the Purpose or Accountabilities of that Circle; and
+- **(c)** move its own Roles or Policies into a Sub-Circle or any Sub-Circle thereof, but only if they enact the Purpose or Redevabilités of that Circle; and
-- **(d)** move Roles or Policies from within a Sub-Circle or any Sub-Circle thereof out into itself, but only if they are no longer relevant to enacting the Purpose or Accountabilities of that Circle; and
+- **(d)** move Roles or Policies from within a Sub-Circle or any Sub-Circle thereof out into itself, but only if they are no longer relevant to enacting the Purpose or Redevabilités of that Circle; and
 - **(e)** hold elections for any elected Role within the Circle.

 No other decisions are valid outputs from a Circle's Governance Process.